slashtea/blog/README.md

-# blog
+# Description
-blog posts scripts
+This repository contains code of posts writen in my blog.